czimin/pgg-tournament/README.md

 ## Output
 At any point in the tournament, a 3D-array of payouts (rounds, groups, players) and a 2D-array of payins (rounds, groups) can be accessed.
 Payins and payouts at the end of each round and the winner for each group are also printed.
 When the tournament ends, the total balances for each player and the champion is printed.

-On default settings, the tournament winner is `HYPOCRITE`, not `ALLD`.

 ## Warning
 If something looks wrong, it probably is.
 This is my first go at Python.